FireChickenProductivity/TalonKeyRebindings/README.md

 f,off editing

+z,mouse 0

 The first line rebinds a to b.
 The second binds c to control s.
 The third binds d to activating the keybindings in the "editing.txt" file.
 The fourth binds f to deactivating the keybindings in the "editing.txt" file.
 Keys are specified the way you specify them to talon normally (see this wiki page for details: https://talon.wiki/key_action/).
+The fifth line binds z to the left mouse button.

 In general, keybindings are of the form: (keystroke),(keystroke or context change)